Designing an AI Chatbot

 Improvement to completion rate

-Improved conversation completion rate by 33% after design updates
+Improved conversation completion rate by 33% after design updates.

 Beta launch approved

-Greenlit by key stakeholders
+Greenlit by key stakeholders.

 Background